jofmi/agentpy/docs/installation.rst

 From source
 -----------

-The latest version of agentpy can be cloned from Github as follows:
+The most recent version of agentpy can be cloned from Github:

 .. code-block:: console